BACHELOR OF ARTS

 - National and International Sustainability Initiatives

-Overall employment of social workers is projected to grow 16% from 2016 to 2026, much faster than the average for all occupations.
-Employment growth will be driven by increased demand for healthcare and social services, but will vary by specialization (Department of Labor).
-For information on the nature of social work, training, advancement, job outlook and earnings visit the U.S. Department of Labor and www.NASW.org.
+Overall employment of social workers is projected to grow 12% by 2030, much faster than the average for all occupations.
+Employment growth will be driven by increased demand for healthcare and social services but will vary by specialization (according to the Bureau for Labor Statistics).

 Mercyhurst University’s Baccalaureate Social Work Program has been fully accredited by the Council on Social Work Education (CSWE) since 1980.
 Our most recent accreditation process was successfully completed in June, 2020, and our accreditation has been reaffirmed through June 2027.
 As a requirement of CSWE, as well as an internal evaluation of our social work program, we complete yearly assessments to determine how successful our students are at demonstrating the EPAS competency standards (Educational Policy and Accreditation Standards).
 View our most recent assessment results, which reports the competency benchmarks established for Mercyhurst University's Student Learning Outcomes.